 - Someone who does have access to the initiative will see the need, along with the initiative banner.

-Initiatives are available for regular needs only.
-They are not a feature for the Advanced Events Module (AEM), the Service Learning Module (SLM) (Campus Connect), or the Disaster Response Module.
+Initiatives are available for regular needs only, but they can be used for disaster response needs with a special Disaster Response initiative.
+They are not a feature for the Advanced Events Module (AEM) or the Service Learning Module (SLM), or the Disaster Response Module.

 As an alternative to using the DRM, you can assign a special Disaster Response type to an initiative.
 Once active needs have been added to the initiative, the red banner will appear on your site, making it easy for volunteers with disaster profiles to find and respond to disaster-response needs.
 This feature is only available to Connect clients who have purchased the DRM.
 For more information, see the article The Disaster Response Initiative.